29 best bars to watch March Madness games in NYC

 215 West 40th Street, Midtown

 This Times Square pub may have a Pittsburgh Steelers theme, but that doesn’t mean it isn’t well equipped to host for March Madness.
-They have happy hour specials every day until 7 p.m., as well as daily specials.
-For March Madness, Printer’s Alley will be hosting events with suppliers who will be doing giveaways.
-They’ll also have a number of Irish-themed specials.
-Their food menu includes classics like burgers, chicken wings, and nachos.
+With 30 TVs, you can keep up with March Madness play-by-play.
+They have happy hour specials every day until 7 p.m., as well as daily specials on tacos, salads, and sandwiches.

 The Three Monkeys